patrickbucher/sicp/diary.md

 re-visit the `put`/`get` table operations, as well as `apply-generic`, so that I can implement everything needed.

+I extended the op/type table as needed, and also put the `apply-generic` procedure into the same file, which I now know how to use properly.

 # 2022-12-12 (Mo)

 I worked through the message passing example and then did exercises 2.75 and